alibertowski/dotfiles/README.md

 ## Pre-Install
 * For encryption, be sure to fully [wipe](https://wiki.archlinux.org/title/Dm-crypt/Drive_preparation#Generic_methods) your drives
-* If dual-booting Windows, make sure to disable fast boot, hibernation, and set the default hardware time to UTC
+* If dual-booting Windows, make sure to disable fast boot, hibernation, create an ESP that's a good size before starting (500-600MiB) and set the default hardware time to UTC
-* If installing with secure boot, make sure to delete any pre-existing keys in the BIOS
+* If installing with secure boot, make sure to delete any pre-existing keys in the BIOS and turn it off

 ## Installation
 1. Boot up in the arch ISO